dkirkby/babeldix/README.rst

 Spend one week on each of the following languages:

 * week 1: python

 For each language, keep notes on your blog including:

 * How you installed the language on your computer.
 * What web pages you found useful for learning the language.
 * What web pages you found useful as references.
 * Your impressions of the advantages and disadvantages of the language.
+* Your notes on how you solved each challenge.

 ----------------
 Challenge Format